stephenpoole/dbd-json/README.md

 ## Usage

-1. Import `deadbydaylight` into your application:
+1. Import `@stephenpoole/deadbydaylight` into your application:

 ```
 import Dbd from 'deadbydaylight';